 Advanced VFD crane & hoist control,Advanced Crane & Hoist system to ensure greater speed adjustments precise load position, longer hoist life.
 Check now.

-Types of Variable Frequency Drive hoist and overhead crane systems are provided to enable your material handling more efficient and precise.
+Types of Variable Frequency Drive hoist and overhead crane systems, which are usually designed with European overhead crane style, are provided to enable your material handling more efficient and precise.
 What exactly is variable frequency drive control?
 Variable frequency drives are a type of AC motor controller that uses frequency and voltage to drive an electric motor, allowing for precise speed, energy efficiency, and digital diagnostics.
 Variable frequency drives, also known as VFDs, adjustable speed drives, or AC drives, are a type of variable frequency drive.
 Our VFDs can be installed in either a 230 volt or a 460 volt AC environment.
 There are also AC regenerative drive and DC voltage drive options.
 In select markets, we can also custom engineer specialty crane drives for unique applications, as well as provide on-site diagnostic services for hoist and crane drives.

 Adopt advanced modern AC frequency conversion speed regulation and programmable control technology to carry out technological transformation on all electric drive systems of traditional gantry crane and bridge cranes, so as to achieve stable operation of goliath crane and overhead bridge cranes, improve operating power, and improve overload operations.Optimal material handling operation can be achieved by eliminating the braking impact, reducing electrical protection, reducing power consumption, and improving power loss factor.
 At the same time, the VFD crane system system also has over-current, over-voltage, under-voltage and input phase loss protection, as well as inverter over-temperature, overload, over-speed, brake unit overheat, and motor fault protection.
 As for your custom overhead crane system, these features can be added according your particular needs and lifting requirements.
 Contact our crane engineer to get your custom vfd crane design!